Public Health Consultant - Emerging Threats

 Supports provider awareness and knowledge of prevention techniques, current testing guidelines and algorithms, patient case management techniques, and reporting and surveillance activities within local jurisdictions.

-Provides clinical support, cultivates and supports provider champions within OB, pediatric and family practice networks and forms coalitions of providers and allied health professionals.
+Provides clinical support and cultivates and supports provider champions within OB, pediatric, and family practice networks and forms coalitions of providers and allied health professionals.

 Leverages and builds upon existing and new relationships with internal and external networks.

 Conducts medical record abstraction by protocol which may include prenatally, at delivery/birth hospitalization, and up to 3 years’ of age.
 Data to be abstracted may include, but is not limited to, the following: (detailed data specifications will be provided)

 - Prenatal: at case identification, after anatomical ultrasound (22 weeks gestation), or pre-delivery (28-30 weeks gestation)

 - Delivery/Birth Hospitalization: Abstraction for newborn at birth

 - Pediatric record review at specified time points based on the surveillance protocol.
 Visits may include 2, 6, 9, 12, 18, 24, 30, and 36 months

 Outcomes may include birth defects, growth, neurodevelopmental delays, vision concerns, hearing concerns, and other comorbidities.
 Data sources may include, but are not limited to, pediatric provider medical/health-care records, laboratory results, and birth defects and neonatal screening program records.

 Facilitates CDC’s clinical guidance in an easily accessible format.